fritz-marshal/fritz/doc/filters.md

 history of detections (limited to reduce the test database size), cross-matches with external catalogs, and a few additional quantities.

+We recommend to first try out filtering on the first database.

 In this tutorial, we will show how to use a tool called [MongoDB Compass](https://www.mongodb.com/try/download/compass) (the full version is now free) to construct and debug aggregation pipelines (aka alert filters) using the two cloud databases that can be then plugged into `Fritz`.